What is a database?

-A database is a software that is installed on a server or PC.
+A database is a piece of software that is installed on a server or PC.
 Each database has one or more interfaces.
-A database user (or application) must first log on to the database system.
-The data is stored there in a structured form in the form of tables.
+A database user (or application) must first log in to the database system.
+The data is stored there in a structured form in tables.
 A data record in a database table consists of various 1-n data fields.
 The individual fields can have different data types.
 Access to the individual tables is managed by a database management system (rights management for the user).
 Physically, the data is stored in a collection of files.

 Relational databases

-The relationships between the individual fields of the tables form a certain structure (a database model).
-The entire dataset can therefore be linked to each other.
-This is done using indexes and IDs between the individual fields of the data models.
-The database system software is responsible for data administration and management of the tables and their relationships.
+The relationships between the individual fields in the tables form a specific structure (a database model).
+The entire database can therefore be linked together.
+This is done using indexes and IDs between the individual fields in the data models.
+The database system software handles the data administration and management of the tables and their relationships.
 The data from different tables thus form a data model.
-With data indexing, even large amounts of data are answered very quickly using SQL queries.
+With data indexing, even large amounts of data can be accessed very quickly using SQL queries.

 The database language

 Text-based SQL queries have become the standard language.
-The queries can be very complex and can be structured between different relational tables.
-The amount of data returned can also contain several million data records.
-The individual records are retrieved with a cursor.
+Queries can be very complex and can be structured between different relational tables.
+The amount of data returned can also contain several million records.
+The individual records are retrieved using a cursor.
 The server system of a database should have as much memory available as possible.

 - Oracle